sm-tahmid/Blood-Donation-bank-Management-System-with-JAVA/README.md

-Blood Donation & Bank System Management

-Blood Donation & Bank System Management, crafted by S.M.
-Tahmid Abir in JAVA, offers The goal of this Blood Donation System Management project is to handle the urgent requirement for a well-functioning, structured system to oversee blood donation procedures.
-Blood transfusions for various illnesses, surgeries, and emergencies are made possible by blood donation, which is essential to healthcare systems throughout the globe.
-Through this effort, we have attempted to improve the organization and efficiency of the blood donation system.

-Features:

-01. Admin options-
-          01) Deactivate Donor Account
-             02) Delete Donor Account
-             03) List of All Donor
-             04) Managee Blood Inventory
-             05) Exit
-02. User Options-
-            01) Register as a Donor
-            02) My Profiler
-            03) Update Donor Details
-            04) Search for Blood
-            05) Request for Blood
-            06) View Available Donor
-            07) View Blood Stock Report
-            08) List of Age
-            09) All Donors
-            10)Exit
-03. About Us.

-Programming Language: JAVA
-Operating System: Windows
-Dependencies: None

-Use details
-Download the .java files from (src) folder . you can make an individual project for you replace the src folder and run the program.
-You can also easily run the jar file.
-Make sure you have installed java on your device.

-This project is a simple example of a blood donation system management program.
-It can be further improved by adding features such as online donor registration, blood donation scheduling, and blood inventory management.
-This project can be used by hospitals, blood banks, and other organizations that collect and manage blood donations.
-Contribution:

-Developed By---
-S.M.
+# Blood Donation & Bank System Management

+Blood Donation & Bank System Management, developed by S.M.
+Tahmid Abir in JAVA, is a simple yet effective system designed to streamline and manage blood donation procedures.
+The primary goal is to facilitate the efficient handling of blood donations, essential for various medical treatments, surgeries, and emergencies.
+The system aims to enhance organization and effectiveness in the blood donation process.

+## Features:

+### Admin Options
+1. Deactivate Donor Account
+2. Delete Donor Account
+3. List of All Donors
+4. Manage Blood Inventory
+5. Exit

+### User Options
+1. Register as a Donor
+2. My Profile
+3. Update Donor Details
+4. Search for Blood
+5. Request for Blood
+6. View Available Donors
+7. View Blood Stock Report
+8. List of Age
+9. All Donors
+10. Exit

+### Other
+- About Us

+## Getting Started

+1. **Download**: Download the .java files from the 'src' folder.
+2. **Run Locally**: You can make an individual project by replacing the 'src' folder and running the program.
+Ensure that you have Java installed on your device.
+3. **Run Jar File**: Alternatively, you can run the provided jar file.
+Make sure Java is installed on your device.

+## Usage

+- Access the system using the provided password: `admin`
+- Admin and user options are available for efficient management and interaction with the blood donation system.
+- Further improvements can be made by adding features such as online donor registration, blood donation scheduling, and enhanced blood inventory management.

+## Contribution

+Developed By:
+- S.M.
 Tahmid Abir

+## Dependencies

-Password -  admin
+- None

+## License

+This project is open-source and available under the [MIT License](LICENSE).

+---

+**Note:** For security reasons, it's recommended to change the default password (`admin`) before deploying the system in a production environment.